lupyuen/lupyuen.github.io/src/debug.md

 );
 ```

-This code creates a Serial Interface based on UART Port 0 with the remapped pins
+This code creates a Serial Interface based on UART Port 0 with the remapped pins.

+## Write to the Serial Interface

 ```
 loop {